Career Definition for a Clinical Specialist

 The education requirements to become a clinical specialist will vary by the place of employment and the duties to be performed.
 Typically, a bachelor's degree in a field like medical technology, biology, chemistry, or another of the life sciences is required.
 Common classes in a 4-year, bachelor's degree program include biochemistry, microbiology, anatomy, mathematics, biostatistics, and physiology.
 Additional training in specific lab techniques or a state license may be necessary for some states and places of employment.

 Clinical specialists usually carry out a relatively narrow range of duties or tests repeatedly; if you want to become a clinical specialist, you should be prepared to focus exclusively on honing a small set of skills and techniques.
 A career in clinical science also requires precision, good communications skills and the ability to work well with colleagues.

 Employment and Economic Outlook

-The employment outlook for clinical lab technicians and technologists, which includes clinical specialists, is decent compared to all occupations; the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) projects employment in this field to grow 22% from 2012-2022.
-Median earnings for clinical technologists were $57,580 in May 2012.
+The employment outlook for clinical lab technicians and technologists, which includes clinical specialists, is faster than average compared to all occupations; the U.S. Bureau of Labor Statistics (BLS) projects employment in this field to grow 13% from 2016-2026.
+Median earnings for medical and clinical technicians and technologists were $51,770 in May 2017.

 Alternative Career Options

 A biological technician conducts experiments that assist biological scientists and medical scientists with their research.
 Using specialized instruments, they collect and analyze samples, writing up their test results for sharing with the group.
 Biological technicians have a bachelor's degree in biology or a related field; employers strongly prefer candidates with a lot of hands-on lab experience.
-Job growth for biological technicians is expected to be 10% from 2010-2022, according to the BLS, which is about equal to all jobs during that same decade.
-The median pay rate for biological technicians was $39,750 in 2012, per the BLS.
+Job growth for biological technicians is expected to be 10% from 2016-2026, according to the BLS, which is faster than average when compared to all jobs during that same decade.
+The median pay rate for biological technicians was $43,800 in 2017, per the BLS.